parsingphase/takeAticket/README.md

 A powerful queue management interface allows event runners to quickly enter requests and drag tickets to re-order the queue to ensure everyone gets a fair turn.
 Time estimates show how long the existing queue will last and colour highlighting shows new performers and those performing repeatedly on consecutive songs.
+More details: [QueueManagement](QueueManagement.md).

 Event runners can also add their own background image and styling via the management interface.
 Songs are uploaded from Excel spreadsheets through a choice of processors which determine which instruments are available for each song - or you can upload as voice-only for karaoke.